 I started to gain ground on malicious activity when comparing network activity against threat intelligence reports.
 Once I knew what “evil look liked” my hunts started turning up more results.
 The company invested into some threat intelligence tools and the syslog data coming out of the multiple SIEMs had way more context than ever before.
 I still found that I wasn’t able to answer every question in an investigation which lead me to find other tools.

-I eventually was introduced to the world of EDR products specifically Carbon Black Response and Crowdstrike.
-All of a sudden, I had even more meaningful data which lead to answering those previous unanswered questions.
+I eventually was introduced to the world of EDR products, specifically Carbon Black Response and Crowdstrike.
+Suddenly, I had even more meaningful data which lead to answering those previous unanswered questions.
 My eyes were opened to the endpoint/forensic world.
 Everyday I learn something which is why I love my job and career field.

 How would you define Threat Hunting?